tim545/node-mysql-scheduled-backups/README.md

 # node-mysql-scheduled-backups
-scheduled backups for MySQL databases to Google Drive using Later.js
+scheduled backups for MySQL databases using Later.js

 ### Running the container